nickgarza/DE-analysis/allele-specific/ASEluxWorkflow.md

 #### Note
 As is, the gtf annotation file lists CHRM only by #, but we need to have listings by chr# to have proper correspondence with our ```hg38.fa``` file during the static index build.
 To convert only requires a short perl command: ```perl -ne 'if (/^#/){print $_;}else{print "chr".$_;}' Homo_sapiens.GRCh38.87.gtf > Homo_sapiens.GRCh38.87.chr.gtf```

+## Preparing your data
+To ensure the genotyping data is in the right format, I included some scripting I used to convert bed/ped/map/plink formats to .vcf formatting in my repo <https://github.com/nickgarza/SMC-analysis/tree/master/allele-specific>.
+In this folder you will also find an awk script to append the "chr" indexing on gtf/vcf files to match with resective fa/fastq files.

 ## Building the Static Index

 To build the static index using our ```hg38.fa``` file and ```Homo_sapiens.GRCh38.87.chr.gtf``` I created a script (we'll call it ```build.sh```) that enabled a shortcut to the ```ASElux``` executable.
 It looked something like this: